tomekzakrzewski/go-movierental/README.md

 # Movie rental system

-API for renting and rating movies.
+API renting and rating movies.
+User can browse, rate and rent(for 24 hours) movies.

 ## Technologies used